 The addition of steamed milk allows you to create those beautiful designs.
 With regular coffee beans, no espresso machine is required.

-How to Make Coffee Art with Regular Coffee
+How to Make Coffee Art with with a French Press or AeroPress

 Since we will be working with regular coffee and not using an espresso machine, it’s important to remember that the flavor won’t be as robust as espresso.
-I recommend using a darker roast of regular coffee and then an Aeropress.
+I recommend using a darker roast of regular coffee and then either an Aeropress or French Press.
 This will allow you to create a strong enough coffee similar to espresso.

-What is the Best Kind of Milk to Use for Coffee Art
+Best Kind of Milk for Milk Foam & Coffee Art

 Any milk can be used in creating your froth for coffee art, including whole, non-fat, 2%, almond, oat milk, and even coconut milk.

 Whole milk is ranked highest if you are going for the best taste.
 Due to its higher sugar, high-fat content, and protein content, whole milk will give your coffee a more rich and creamy taste.
 When frothing whole milk, be sure to show some extra patience and give it a little more time.
 The air bubbles you obtain from the frothing are weighed down from the larger content of fat in the milk.

 2% milk froths quicker than whole milk and produces better microbubbles.
 Taste-wise, 2% milk will taste very similar to whole milk and is an excellent alternative if you desire a lower fat content but still get the same decadent taste whole milk provides.